Extractability guide for designing content for machine retrieval

 TL;DR

-Extractability in GEO measures how cleanly AI systems can parse, isolate, and reuse a content section without losing meaning.
+Extractability in Generative Engine Optimisation (GEO) measures how cleanly AI systems can parse, isolate, and reuse a content section without losing meaning.
 It is Layer 2 of the GEO Stack — the layer that determines whether retrieved content survives compression into an AI-generated answer.
 High extractability requires answer-first structure, section independence, explicit entity anchoring, and compression resistance.
 Content that ranks well but lacks extractability will be retrieved yet never cited.

 Extractability framework — how AI systems extract and cite content